-If you are casting under the 100 yard mark a lighter rod, with a suitable test curve, will handle this no bother at all.
+If you are casting under the 100-yard mark, a lighter rod, with a suitable test curve, will handle this with no bother.

 Almost all spod rods are fitted with a 50mm butt ring which is also used to reduce friction and increase casting distances.

 Spod rods are generally actually never used for fishing and are used as an accessory to your fishing but trust me utilising them properly can see you have some real productive sessions on the bank.